cxinsys/lpf/README.md

 ### Dependency of the PDE solver

-:bulb: To optimize the solver for a batch of parameters based on GPU computing, install CuPy.
+:bulb: To optimize the solver for a batch of parameter sets based on GPU computing, install CuPy.
 However, if you want to use only the cpu, you can omit it.

 - [numpy](https://numpy.org/)
 - [scipy](https://scipy.org/)